 During the Sign-up Event, Burundi joined Promote Pollinators.

 During a presentation, Willy Ndayikeza explained why Burundi joined the coalition and what are their ambitions on the protection on pollinating species.
+Prior to the sign-up of Burundi, the representative of Costa Rica also expressed their intention to join our coalition by the next meeting of Promote Pollinators.

 Download the presentation: